ericsonga/APCSAReview/_sources/Unit7-ArrayList/2013gridworldQ3A.rst

 .. activecode:: frq2013Q3A-grid
    :language: java

    This FRQ does not currently work in Runestone because it is missing the Grid World library.
-You can write the metnod getEmpty Locations, but it will not compile.
+You can write the method getEmpty Locations, but it will not compile.
    ~~~~
    import info.gridworld.grid;
    public class GridWorldUtilities